-CLASSIFICATION: Range 40 on the current Classified Salary Schedule, 40 hours per week, 11 months per year.
-Work assignment hours are 8:00 A.M. - 5:00 P.M., Monday through Friday.
+CLASSIFICATION: Range 45 on the current Classified Salary Schedule, 40 hours per week, 12 months per year.
+Work assignment hours vary, including nights, holidays, and weekends.

 BENEFITS: Holiday, vacation and sick time will be provided.
 Our competitive benefits package includes medical, dental, and vision insurance provided at a share of cost on a pretax basis, CalPERS Retirement and an employee assistance program (EAP).